-Country Status of implementation of the legal measures Requirements and conditions defined in authorizations and regulations.
-ELV not particularly defined for the food industry.
-Morocco Need for review/update of national regulations regarding ELVs as explained below: The 2006 decree setting specific limit values for domestic waste (BOD5 at 120 mg O2 / l, COD at 250 mg / l and MES at 150 mg / l). this order requires updating to comply with the Regional Plan (PR) Need for update Decision 8/1 of 2001 - Annex 5 to specifically address food sector installations in terms of ELVs for discharges in sewer explicitly taking into consideration compatibility of discharges with the operation and the emission discharge values of the urban waste water treatment plant Slovenia National regulations setting ELVs are in place: National regulations in line with Directive 91/271/EEC on urban wastewater treatment (BOD 25 mg/l; COD: 125 mg/l; TSS: 35 mg/l (>10,000 p.e.) or 60 mg/l (2,000-10,000 p.e.))
-The permit conditions, as defined in the Industrial Emissions Directive (2010/75/EU), include emission limit values (ELVs) based on the Best Available Techniques (BAT) Spain National regulations setting ELVs are in place: National regulations in line with Directive 91/271/EEC on urban wastewater treatment (BOD 25 mg/l; COD: 125 mg/l; TSS: 35 mg/l (>10,000 p.e.) or 60 mg/l (2,000-10,000 p.e.))
+Country Status of implementation of the legal measures National regulations in line with Directive 91/271/EEC on urban wastewater treatment (BOD 25 mg/l; COD: 125 mg/l; TSS: 35 mg/l (>10,000 p.e.) or 60 mg/l (2,000-10,000 p.e.))
 The permit conditions, as defined in the Industrial Emissions Directive (2010/75/EU), include emission limit values (ELVs) based on the Best Available Techniques (BAT) Tunisia National regulations setting ELVs are in place: The standard NT-106-02 specifies the thresholds for wastewater discharges in the different reception media.
-Natural media BOD 30 mg/l Decree No. 79-768 of 8 September 1979 regulating the conditions for the connection and discharge of effluents into the public sewerage network Turkey National regulations setting ELVs are in place: According to The Environment Law (Public Law 2872) became active on August 9, 1983, the Turkish Government established the Water Pollution Control Regulation which declares standards for wastewater discharges, on September 4, 1988.
-ELV for BOD is 25 mg/l.
+Natural media BOD 30 mg/l Decree No. 79-768 of 8 September 1979 regulating the conditions for the connection and discharge of effluents into the public sewerage network Turkey 91/271/EEC Urban Wastewater Treatment was transposed into Turkish legislation in 2006 and it is fully aligned.
+The Regulation became subject in 31.12.2017 and EVL for BOD is 25 mg/L according to the legislation.
+According to The Environment Law (Public Law 2872) became active on August 9, 1983, the Turkish Government established the Water Pollution Control Regulation which declares standards for wastewater for food sector.
 EU directives related to waste water are compatibly transferred in internal legislation to a large extent.
 Within the EU accession period, Turkey is conducting studies on compliance of industrial facilities with BAT and emission limits included in BREFs.

-Table I.2: Summary information on the implementation of the institutional measures by theContracting Parties as foreseen in the Regional Plans for Reduction of BOD from urbanwastewater and in the food sector
+Table I.2: Summary information on the implementation of the institutional measures by the Contracting Parties as foreseen in the Regional Plans for Reduction of BOD from urban wastewater and in the food sector